SofaDefrost/ModelOrderReduction/doc/sphinx/source/usage/examples/Sofia/sofia.md

 To make a reduced model of one leg of this robot, we had to create a new special function to explore its workspace.
 To create the rotation mouvement we see on the different previous videos we rotate a point that will be followed by the model creating the rotation.

-[here](../../../_autosummary/_autosummary/mor.animation.defaultShaking.html) how it was implemented
+:meth:`mor.animation.defaultShaking` how it was implemented

 We have only one actuator here, so our *listObjToAnimate* contains only one object:

 	ObjToAnimate("actuator","shakingSofia",'MechanicalObject',incr=0.05,incrPeriod=3,rangeOfAction=6.4,dataToWorkOn="position",angle=0,rodRadius=0.7)

-With these different parameters we will after perform the reduction like explained [here](../../tutorial/modelOrderReduction.html#reduction-process-tutoriel)
+With these different parameters we will after perform the reduction like explained {doc}`here </usage/tutorial/modelOrderReduction>`

 ## Results